tamnguyen2189/Drinks_Recipes/README.md

               3: 'cream_milk_coffee',
               4: 'spice'}
 ```
-We need to use the Nearest Neighbors model and its cosine similarity function to calculate distances and indices of those similar recipes, base on the test document vector.
+We need to use the Nearest Neighbors model and its cosine similarity function to calculate distances and indices of those similar recipes base on the test document vector.
 ```ruby
 # Find the nearest vector
 distances, indices = nbrs.kneighbors(result_vecs)